Dog Bite Statutes and Ordinances in Texas Explained by Houston Lawyers

 Harris County Dangerous Dog Bite Regulations

-Harris County Regulations require that all dogs be kept restrained and the custodian of every dog or cat is responsible for its behavior.
+Harris County Regulations require that all dogs are kept restrained and the custodian of every dog or cat is responsible for its behavior.
 Moreover, Harris County considers every animal not under restraint to be a stray.
 A stray dog or cat is considered to be a public nuisance and subject to being impounded.